 Your budget will be a driver in your decision, as well as how far you want to travel to get your Graduate School.

-Head over to our Knowledge Base, where you will find details about dozens of neighbourhoods, including some of our favourites.
+Head over to our Knowledge Base, where you will find details about dozens of popular neighbourhoods, including some of our favourites.

 3. Finding your London home

-The good news is, whilst the UK does not have the fantastic US Multiple Listings System, it does have online property platforms, where you will find most of the rentals available in the market (24/7, great when you are in a different time zone to the UK).
+The good news is, whilst the UK does not have the fantastic US Multiple Listings System, it does have online property platforms, where you will find most of the rental properties available in the market (24/7, great when you are in a different time zone to the UK).
 So no need to look further than that, or suffer FOMO.

 The main online rental property platforms are: